 Later, after I had left Rawat’s office, a press note was issued stating that orders for changing the Chief Secretary and DGP had not been issued and sources in the Directorate of Public relations had revealed that this was on the basis of formal orders issued by Brahmswarup.

 Nothing happened and there was absolute lull for the next few days as Brahmswarup was adamant and had refused to implement the Governor’s order for the removal of the Chief Secretary and DGP.
-During that period, Congress party bigwigs in Madhya Pradesh were regularly seen strutting around the corridors of Mantralaya.
+During that period, few state Congress party bigwigs, including the Congress satrap from Indore Mahesh Joshi, were regularly seen strutting around the corridors of Mantralaya.
 They had a vested interest in maintaining status quo as they wanted to run the government during President’s rule with the help of the entrenched bureaucracy.
-Their one message to media-persons was “let’s see how the Governor implements his order”.
+Joshi had openly told media-persons then, “let’s see how the Governor implements his order”.
 In these circumstances, the Governor had a couple of rounds of discussions with the then Prime Minister PV Narasimha Rao and Home Minister SB Chavan.
 He even divested Brahmswarup of the General Administration portfolio and rushed to Delhi to discuss the matter.

 On 31 December 1992, one sat down and did a brainstorming piece for The Hindu.
 It appeared in print the next day (1 January 1993) with the title: “Madhya Pradesh stalemate continues”.
 It talked of the constitutional authority of the Governor and the role of the Advisors during President’s Rule.
 That morning the Governor was instructed by the Home Minister to implement his own order (as told to me by the Governor himself).
 The Governor drove to Vallabh Bhawa (Manrtalaya), occupied the Chief MInister’s chair, and implemented removal of the State Chief Secretary and DGP.